In brief

 Dealing with the stress

 Many physicians who face a College complaint or an investigation suffer significant anxiety.
-To lower that stress, the CMPA suggests keeping the following in mind:
+To lower that stress, CMPA suggests keeping the following in mind:

 - You are not alone.
 Most physicians face at least one College complaint during their career, and most complaints do not result in disciplinary action or are dismissed outright.